Top 10 Content Marketing Freelancer Pain Points (2026)

 2. Finding SMEs

-The workaround the most experienced freelancers use is a private bench: a short list of 20 to 40 SMEs they trust, kept in a Notion database or a CRM, and pinged directly when a piece needs a quote.
+The fix.
+Build a private bench: a short list of 20 to 40 SMEs you trust, kept in a Notion database or a CRM, and pinged directly when a piece needs a quote.
+It takes a year to assemble and it outlasts every platform on the list above.
 For a fuller playbook on building this kind of working relationship with experts, see our guide on how to collaborate with SMEs.

 3. AI Authenticity